-These attacks were caused by infected computer networks programmed to attack other installations, also commonly known as “botnets”.
+These attacks were caused by computer networks infected with malware and programmed to attack other sites, also commonly known as “botnets”.

-On March 11, 2014, technology sites began reporting that 162,000 legitimate WordPress web sites had been hacked.
+In March 2014, technology sites began reporting that over 160,000+ WordPress web sites had been hacked.

 According to the Cnet report,